jjmchew/jjmchew.github.io/RB171/01-initialNotes.md

 - **Four-way handshake** : a process used for terminating TCP connections; uses `FIN` flag of TCP headers [12]

+- **GET** (HTTP request) : used to retrieve a resource (most links are GETs); the response can be anything, but if it's HTML and that HTML references other resources, a browser will automatically request those referenced resources, a pure HTTP tool (like `curl`) will not [20]

+- **Header** (HTTP request or response header) : colon-separated name-value pairs sent in plain text; HTTP headers allow the client and server to send additional info during the HTTP response/request cycle;  [20]

 - **HOL blocking** (Head-of-Line blocking) : a general networking concept where an issue in delivering or processing 1 message in a sequence will 'block' or delay the deilvery of processing of subsequent messages [12]

 - **Hop** : journeys between nodes on the network (i.e., interruptions for transmission, processing, queuing) [2]

+- **HTML** (Hypertext Markup Language) : the means by whch resources on the web should be uniformly structured; one of the three technologies / concepts upon which the web was based (see also URI, HTTP) [16]
+  - e.g., `<a>` with `href` attribute to provide links to other resources

+- **HTTP** (Hypertext Transfer Protocol) : a stateless protocol for how clients communicate with servers [24]; the set of rules which provide uniformity to the way resources on the web are transferred between applications (a *request response protocol* between a *server* and a *client* [17]) [16]
+  - serves as a link between applications (a message format) and the transfer of hypertext documents [17]
+  - is an inherently *stateless* protocol - makes it hard to build user experiences that are stateful (e.g., know where a request came from, differentiating users, staying "logged in", etc.) [17]

+- **HTTP request** : can be Get or Post (see also GET and POST) [20]
+  - key components: [20]
+    - HTTP method (i.e., GET vs POST)
+    - path (resource name and any query parameters)
+    - headers
+    - message body (for POST requests)

+- **HTTP response** : the raw data returned by a server to an HTTP request [21]
+  - key components of a response: [21]
+    - status code (e.g., 200) (see also Status Code)
+    - headers
+    - message body (contains the raw response data)

 - **Hub** : a basic piece of network hardware that replicates a message and forwards it to all of the devices on the network.
 Devices connected to a hub that receive a message not intended for it (i.e., MAC address is different) will ignore the frame [3]